 It can be hard to turn your brain off when you need to which is why people end up losing the time they need for other tasks.
 One of the bedrock pieces of ADHD management is learning how to identify and minimize distractions.

-Start with these questions to drill down and discover what distracts you:
+Start with these questions to discover distractions that are taking your time:

-What friend do I talk to that I can talk to forever?
+- What friend can I talk to forever?

 Did that help any?
 Distractions are a normal part of life, and expecting distraction instead of being surprised when it shows up in your life is a big key to managing your ADHD.
 You can minimize distractions by avoiding them, but you can also throw yourself a rescue line in the form of a timer.